egtann/meteor-pagination/README.md

 It's smart enough to know when not to include Previous and Next links, to append a trailing slash to the prepended route when necessary, and to determine the total number of pages.

-### Using this with a router
+### Demonstration

-For demonstration, I'll be hooking this up to [router-with-notifications](https://github.com/egtann/meteor-router), but it should work similarly with any other router.
+I'll be hooking this up to [router-with-notifications](https://github.com/egtann/meteor-router) to keep track of the current page, but it should work similarly with any other router.

 ```js
 if (Meteor.isClient) {